chinmaymk/aikit/docs/examples/README.md

 cd aikit
 npm install
 ```

+Clone the repo, install the dev deps (the library itself ships lean), and you're ready to roll.

 You'll also need to set your API keys as environment variables.
 Don't worry, your secrets are safe with us.